 Family counseling works with families and couples in intimate relationships to nurture change and development.
 This type of treatment is especially critical for adolescents.
 Parents need to be involved in treatment planning and follow-up care decisions for the adolescent.
 Family members also need to participate as fully as possible in the family counseling the program offers.

 Participants in self-help groups support and encourage one another to become or stay drug and alcohol free.
 Twelve-Step programs are perhaps the best known of the self-help groups.
-These programs include Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+These programs include Alcoholics Anonymous and Narcotics Anonymous.
 Members themselves, not treatment facilities, run self-help groups.
 In many places, self-help groups offer meetings for people with particular needs.

 Many treatment programs recommend or require attendance at self-help groups.
 By attending, many people make new friends who help them stay in recovery.
-The number of meetings required varies by treatment program – some programs encourage participants to attend “90 meetings in 90 days,” as AA and NA recommend.
+The number of meetings required varies by treatment program – some programs encourage participants to attend “90 meetings in 90 days,” as Alcoholics Anonymous and Narcotics Anonymous recommend.
 Some treatment programs encourage people to find a “sponsor,” that is, someone who has been in the group for a while and can offer personal support and advice.

 Self-help groups are very important in most people’s recovery.
 It is important to understand, however, that these groups are not the same as treatment.